 Miriam prosecutes and defends in a broad range of criminal and regulatory matters.
 She acts for requested persons and judicial authorities in extradition proceedings and has been appointed to the CPS Specialist Extradition Panel at Grade 2.
-Miriam has a growing public law and inquiry practice and she is regularly instructed by government agencies and claimants in litigious and advisory matters.
+Miriam has a growing public law and public inquiry practice and she has been instructed by government agencies and claimants in litigious and advisory matters.
 She has a particular interest in the intersection between public and criminal law.

 Miriam has security clearance and is vetted to SC level.